Law

 Master's Degree in Applied Public Law

-Information brochure on the Master's Degree in Applied Public Law
+Brochure: Master's Program in Applied Public Law

 – Hearing at the Montpellier Administrative Court